 Learn more about building a culture of empathy by checking out our full-length ebook.

-It can also be challenging to balance a partially-remote team since you’ll need to approach managing in-person and remote employees in different ways, while also working to maintain a cohesive team.
-Help keep your team connected by implementing some remote culture team-building activities that can help keep everyone connected.
+It can be challenging to balance a partially remote team since you’ll need to approach managing in-person and remote employees in different ways, while also working to maintain a cohesive team.
+However, it could be of great benefit to adopting a hybrid model--where employees work partly in-office and partly remote.
+Doing so will allow for easier social distancing and lowered health risks.
+Many people have come to enjoy working from home, and adopting a hybrid model may benefit your employee’s well-being and work-life balance.
+Regardless of where your employees are working, keep your team connected by implementing some remote culture team-building activities that can help keep everyone connected.
 You can learn more about these in our remote-culture blog post here.

-This year has been difficult and chaotic for a lot of people--it’s important to keep that in mind as people adjust to working in-office again.
-Instead of focusing as intently on numbers and efficiency during this time, turn your attention to your employees’ overall wellbeing.
-Keeping them healthy and happy will only be beneficial to your company’s success, so take the time to plan the best strategy for your team while connecting with them on a personal level.
-By doing so, you can help bring some humanity and stability to a trying time.
+This past year has been difficult and chaotic for a lot of people--it’s important to keep that in mind as people adjust to working in-office again.
+Instead of focusing on numbers and efficiency during this transition, turn your attention to your employees’ well-being.
+Keeping them healthy and happy will only be beneficial to your company’s success; take the time to plan the best strategy for your team while connecting with them on a personal level.
+By doing so, you can help bring some compassion and stability to a trying time.